-- Prepare and Admin Draft PEIR for review by the City.
+The PEIR will be prepared in accordance with the State CEQA Guidelines, which set the standards for adequacy of an EIR.
+Specifically, the State CEQA Guidelines declare that:

+- ➤ An EIR should be prepared with a sufficient degree of analysis to provide decision-makers with information which enables them to make a decision which intelligently takes account of environmental consequences.
+An evaluation of the environmental effects of a proposed project need not be exhaustive, but the sufficiency of an EIR is to be reviewed in light of what is reasonably feasible. - The analysis will rely on available technical reports to streamline the analytical effort, including the previous certified EIR for the Metro Plan.
+The overall approach to the analysis will be to verify and utilize existing data, supplemented where necessary with new information or modeling, to create a PEIR that maximizes the use of performance standards and/or policies to ensure that implementation of future projects under the 2020 Metro Plan requires minimal or no subsequent environmental review as the design progresses. - Prepare an Admin Draft PEIR for review by the City.
 This shall include completion of a table of contents, preparers and reference chapters.
-This SOW assumes two rounds of review / comment revisions by the City, with all comments in each round being provided in a compiled and editable format (i.e. track changes). - The PEIR will be prepared in accordance with the State CEQA Guidelines, which set the standards for adequacy of an EIR.
-Specifically, the State CEQA Guidelines declare that: - An EIR should be prepared with a sufficient degree of analysis to provide decision-makers with information which enables them to make a decision which intelligently takes account of environmental consequences.
-An evaluation of the environmental effects of a proposed project need not be exhaustive, but the sufficiency of an EIR is to be reviewed in light of what is reasonably feasible. - The analysis will rely on available technical reports to streamline the analytical effort, including the previous certified EIR for the Metro Plan.
-The overall approach to the analysis will be to verify and utilize existing data, supplemented where necessary with new information or modeling, to create a PEIR that maximizes the use of performance standards and/or policies to ensure that implementation of future projects under the 2020 Metro Plan requires minimal or no subsequent environmental review as the design progresses. - ➤ We will provide seven printed copies and one digital copy of the Administrative Draft PEIR for City and Project Team review.
-Thereafter, key consultant team members will meet with the review team in order to discuss any concerns, modifications, and input to the analysis and proposed mitigation measures.
+This scope assumes two rounds of review by the City, with all comments in each round being provided in a compiled and editable format (i.e. track changes). - Meet with the City to discuss any concerns, modifications, and input to the analysis and proposed mitigation measures.
 We assume all comments will clearly indicate the requested changes.
-It will be the responsibility of City staff to resolve internal inconsistencies among the various commenters.

-- Executive Summary We will prepare a summary of the proposed project and associated environmental consequences.
+It will be the responsibility of City staff to resolve internal inconsistencies among the various commenters. - Executive Summary We will prepare a summary of the proposed project and associated environmental consequences.
 This information will be presented in tabular format to simplify review by decision-makers and the general public.
 This section will summarize project impacts and proposed mitigation measures.
 The summary will also note areas of known controversy and will summarize the alternatives reviewed and their associated impacts.
 The summary will also identify the environmentally superior alternative and rationale for its selection as such. - Introduction and Environmental Setting We will prepare an Introduction and Environmental Setting for inclusion in the PEIR.
 This section will introduce the proposed project and summarize the PEIR process and purpose/use of the PEIR.
 This section will also explain how the PEIR will be used for subsequent environmental reviews of projects under the 2020 Metro Plan.
-In addition, the Introduction will provide relevant background information discussion, including but not limited to the organization of the PEIR and previous planning efforts.

-The environmental setting will provide narrative and map descriptions of the existing environment.
+In addition, the Introduction will provide relevant background information discussion, including but not limited to the organization of the PEIR and previous planning efforts. - The environmental setting will provide narrative and map descriptions of the existing environment.
 The 2020 Metro Plan area and facilities will be illustrated on mapping.
-In addition, the geographic character of the area will be described and illustrated here, including land use/zoning, vegetation, wetlands, floodplains and wildland fire hazard zones.

-- ➤ Environmental Impact Analysis Each environmental issue addressed in the PEIR will have four main subsections:

-- (a) Setting
+In addition, the geographic character of the area will be described and illustrated here, including land use/zoning, vegetation, wetlands, floodplains and wildland fire hazard zones. - Environmental Impact Analysis Each environmental issue addressed in the PEIR will have four main subsections: - (a) Setting

 - (b) Impact analysis

 - (c) Mitigation measures

 - (d) Level of significance after mitigation